jupyterhub/the-littlest-jupyterhub/docs/install/custom-server.rst

    .. code-block:: bash

       export http_proxy=<your_proxy>
-      export https_proxy=<your_proxy>

 #.
-Some requests will fail if your certs are self-signed:
+Some requests will fail if your certs are self-signed.
+Copy the text below and paste it
+   into the terminal after replacing ``</directory/with/your/ssl/certificates>`` with the **path of the directory containing your ssl certificates** (don't include the brackets!).:

    .. code::

-      export REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates
+      export REQUESTS_CA_BUNDLE=</directory/with/your/ssl/certificates>
-      sudo npm config set strict-ssl false
+      sudo npm config set cafile </directory/with/your/ssl/certificates>

 #.
 Make sure you have ``Python3``, ``curl`` and ``git``  installed.
 On latest Ubuntu you can get all of these with: